Pseudodifferential Weyl calculus on vector bundles: Details on the expansion of the star product

-where $\mathbb{H}_{(m,n)}\colon F_z \mapsto F_z$ are constant matrices.
-The Levi-Civita covariant derivative of tensor fields, together with the covariant bundle derivative $\nabla^F$ (as well as the covariant derivative on the dual bundle) can be pulled back to define covariant derivatives along the geodesics $\gamma_{1,2}$.
-We will denote these covariant derivatives along the worldlines by $\frac{D}{D \tau}$ and $\frac{D}{D \sigma}$.
+where $\mathbb{H}_{(m,n)}\colon F_z \to F_z$ are constant matrices.
+The Levi-Civita covariant derivative of tensor fields, together with the covariant bundle derivative $\nabla^F$ (as well as the covariant derivative on the dual bundle) can be pulled back to define covariant derivatives along the geodesics $z'(\tau)$ and $z''(\sigma)$.
+We will denote these covariant derivatives along these geodesics by $\frac{D}{D \tau}$ and $\frac{D}{D \sigma}$.
 By the definition of parallel transport operators and geodesics, we have